1. Employee misclassification means a business has treated a worker as a contractor, when it should have treated that worker as an employee.

 What is Employee Misclassification?

 Employee misclassification is a judgment made by government regulators (such as tax authorities), or courts, that individual workers have not been categorized correctly under the law.
 It often occurs where workers have been engaged either under a ‘contract for service’ or where there is no explicit contract in place.
-These workers might be referred to as ‘freelancers‘ or ‘ independent contractors’, rather than employees.
+These workers might be referred to as ‘freelancers‘ or ‘ independent contractors’, rather than employees (though confusingly, in the US, they are often known colloquially as ‘1099 employees‘).
+Note, an independent contractor is not the same as a sole proprietor, though often independent contractors adopt that business structure.

 Note, there is no single internationally applicable definition of ’employee misclassification’, as it is treated slightly differently across different states and countries.